Free Settler or Felon

 Departure from Dublin

-The Morley departed Dublin on 3 November 1827 and experienced favourable weather for most of the passage.
+The ship departed Dublin on 3 November 1827 and experienced favourable weather for most of the passage.
 On 13th November the surgeon's journal reported them to be at sea in latitude N41 3 Longitude W 15 28.

 Tenerife